aradi/SCPC-Method/VASP/README.md

     1.1.3 For very covalent system, like organic periodic systems (C-diamond), the rho-model can suffer with some numerical instability due to small charge spilling on the boundaries of the unit cell.
-We suggest to use a cutoff term to damp the rho-model fluctuations on the unit cell boundaries.
+We suggest to use a cut-off term to damp the rho-model fluctuations on the unit cell boundaries.

-      VCRXCUT = 0.1 ; damping region of the rho-model [0-0.1] and [0.9-1.0] will be added in the X-direction VCRYCUT = 0.1 ; the damping region is given in crystaline coordinate and it is symmetric VCRZCUT = 0.1 ; you don't need to set all the sides, only the closest to the origin.
+      VCRXCUT = 0.1 ; damping region of the rho-model [0-0.1] and [0.9-1.0] will be added in the X-direction VCRYCUT = 0.1 ; the damping region is given in crystalline coordinate and it is symmetric VCRZCUT = 0.1 ; you don't need to set all the sides, only the closest to the origin.

   1.2 VASP-6.2